-3.7.
-The student, Academic Head and the Subject Coordinator may be heard in person or by other means of communication which are acceptable to the Chair.
+5.9 The student, Academic Head and the Subject Coordinator may be heard in person or by other means of communication which are acceptable to the Chair.

-3.9.
-The student, Academic Head and the Subject Coordinator will be present only for such time as is necessary for them to be heard by the Committee.
+5.12 The student, Academic Head and the Subject Coordinator will be present only for such time as is necessary for them to be heard by the Committee.

-3.10.
-A student who appears in person before the Committee may be accompanied and assisted by a support person.
-The support person must not be a currently practicing solicitor or barrister.
+5.13 A student who appears in person before the Committee may be accompanied and assisted by a support person.
+The support person must not be a currently practising solicitor or barrister.
 The role of the support person is to bear witness to the meeting and what is discussed.
 The support person shall take no part in the proceedings unless expressly authorised by the Chair of the Committee.

-3.11.
-After considering all material relevant to the appeal, the Committee will make findings on each ground of appeal, and record whether the ground is substantiated or not on the balance of probabilities, and determine an outcome.
+5.14 After considering all material relevant to the appeal, the Committee will make findings on each ground of appeal, and record whether the ground is substantiated or not on the balance of probabilities, and determine an outcome.

-3.12.
-If the Committee finds the grounds for appeal are not substantiated, the appeal will be dismissed and the original decision will stand.
+5.15 If the Committee finds the grounds for appeal are not substantiated, the appeal will be dismissed and the original decision will stand.

-3.13.
-If the Committee finds one or more grounds substantiated, either partially or completely, the Committee will consider the consequence of each established ground and the impact on the student in determining an outcome.
+5.16 If the Committee finds one or more grounds substantiated, either partially or completely, the Committee will consider the consequence of each established ground and the impact on the student in determining an outcome.

-- the findings of the Committee in relation to the grounds of appeal, and
+- The findings of the Committee in relation to the grounds of appeal, and

 - whether the appeal is upheld (even if only in part) or not (in which case it is dismissed and the original decision stands); and